ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 {{Section 7.2.1 of !RFC9260}} is specifically limited to Slow Start.
 Congestion Avoidance is discussed in {{Section 7.2.2 of !RFC9260}}
-However, this section neither contains a similar rule, nor does it refer back to the rule that limits the growth of cwnd in Section 7.2.1.
+However, this section neither contains a similar rule nor does it refer back to the rule that limits the growth of cwnd in Section 7.2.1.
 It is thus implicitly clear that the quoted rule only applies to Slow Start, whereas Rate-Limited Increase applies to both Slow Start and Congestion Avoidance.

 ## The QUIC Transport Protocol